The 15:17 to Paris

 The 15:17 to Paris is a 2018 American biographical drama film produced and directed by Clint Eastwood and written by Dorothy Blyskal, based on the 2016 autobiography The 15:17 to Paris: The True Story of a Terrorist, a Train, and Three American Heroes by Jeffrey E. Stern, Spencer Stone, Anthony Sadler, and Alek Skarlatos.
 The film stars Stone, Sadler, and Skarlatos as themselves and follows the trio through life leading up to and including their stopping of the 2015 Thalys train attack.
 Judy Greer and Jenna Fischer also star.

 Eastwood's intention to adapt the autobiography into a film was announced in April 2017, from a screenplay by Blyskal, a first-time screenwriter.
 Though professional actors such as Kyle Gallner and Jeremie Harris were considered, Eastwood decided by July to instead cast the real-life participants of the event, and filming began in the same month.

 The 15:17 to Paris was released in the United States on February 9, 2018, by Warner Bros.
 Pictures.
-It received negative reviews from critics and grossed $57 million worldwide.
+The film received mixed-to-negative reviews from critics, and underperformed at the box office, grossing $57.1 million worldwide on a $30 million budget.

 Plot

-Spencer Stone and Alek Skarlatos are attending a suburban Christian middle school.
-They bond over their interest in guns, and are often sent to the principal's office for disciplinary action.
-Once, while sent to the principal's office, they meet another student, who often misbehaves in school, Anthony Sadler, and the three become friends.
-Spencer and Alek are from single-mother homes, and their mothers often stick up for them when called to the principal's office regarding their misconduct.
+While attending a suburban Christian middle school, Spencer Stone and Alek Skarlatos formed a bond over their interest in militaria, but were frequently in trouble with teachers and the school principal.
+On one visit to the principal's office, the two met another student being disciplined, Anthony Sadler, and they all became friends.
+Spencer and Alek were raised by single mothers, who defended their sons when they were called to the principal's office to discuss their misconduct in school.

-While working part time at a smoothie shop, Spencer waits on a recruiter for the United States Marine Corps.
-He asks the recruiter what military branch he would select if he could go back.
-The recruiter replies that the Air Force pararescue save lives and "seem to being doing fine work in the field."
-Spencer is intrigued and decides that he wants to join up, so he begins working out to lose weight.
-After several months of rigorous training and exercise, he gets into better shape and enlists in the Air Force in hopes of becoming a Pararescueman.

-Upon completing basic training, Spencer takes his exams to qualify for pararescue school but is turned down due to having poor depth perception.
-Upset, he chooses from the other Air Force options left to him, and is soon stationed abroad.
-Alek enlisted in the National Guard, and has been deployed to Afghanistan.
-On Skype, Alek tells him that he is planning to visit his girlfriend in Germany, and the two decide to rendezvous there for their next leave.
-Spencer skypes Anthony, now a college student, and talks him into coming to Europe for a vacation, starting in Italy.
-Next, the three meet in Germany and decide to go to Amsterdam.
-After a few days there, they finally decide to visit France.
-They depart from Amsterdam Centraal station on the 15:17 train to Paris.